-Why You May Experience
+Why You May Experience Back Pain When Coughing

 Back pain can be a frustrating and debilitating condition, particularly when it’s exacerbated by something as simple as a cough.
-Understanding the relationship between coughing and back pain is crucial for managing your symptoms and finding relief.
-This article delves into why your back might hurt when you cough, the potential causes, and how to manage and prevent this issue at home.
+Understanding the relationship between coughing and back pain is crucial for managing your symptoms and finding back pain relief.

 If you’re experiencing persistent back pain that worsens with coughing, OrthoNeuro offers comprehensive services to help diagnose and treat your condition.
 Don’t hesitate to visit us in one of our locations in Columbus, Ohio, today!